pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       If the class is not found in the WBEM server, the server returns an exception.

-      The --includeclassorigin, --includeclassqualifiers, and --propertylist
+      The --include-classorigin, --no-qualifiers, and --propertylist options
-      options determine what parts of the class definition are retrieved.
+      determine what parts of the class definition are retrieved.

       Results are formatted as defined by the output format general option.

     Options:
-      -l, --localonly                 Show only local properties of the class.
+      -l, --local-only                Show only local properties of the class(s).
       --no-qualifiers                 If set, request server to not include qualifiers in the returned class(s).
 The
                                       default behavior is to request qualifiers in returned class(s).
-      -c, --includeclassorigin        Request that server include classorigin in the result.On some WBEM operations, server
+      -c, --include-classorigin       Request that server include classorigin in the result.On some WBEM operations, server
                                       may ignore this option.
       -p, --propertylist <property name>